 Stührling watches are made with precision and care.
-That’s why we’ve been around for over fifteen years.
+That’s why we’ve been around for almost a quarter of a century.

 Now, for the first time, we’re ready to pull back the curtain and reveal where our watches are made—and what makes them a favorite of so many wrists.